apmcleod/MV2H/README.md

 # MV2H

+This is the code for the MV2H metric, originally proposed in my 2018 ISMIR paper.
+It has since been adapted to handle non-time-aligned transcriptions (i.e. musical score to musical score evaluation), as detailed in the technical report on arXiv.

-This is the code and data from my 2018 ISMIR paper.
-If you use it, please cite it:
+If you use the metric, please cite it:

 ```
 @inproceedings{McLeod:18a,